DIN-Foundation/bcs-ntnu-2021/paper/1-introduction.md

 ## 1.2 A practical experiment

-This paper also includes details about a practical experiment which was conducted, by implementing an SSI-agent as a CLI application, in the Rust programming language.
+This paper also includes details about a practical experiment which was conducted.
+The experiment implements an SSI-agent as a CLI application, in the Rust programming language.

-The experiment was conducted to understand how `didcomm-rs` - which is a novel implementation of the `DIDComm v2`-spec, hosted by DIF - could interoperate with existing `Aries`-hosted implementations, which tradiationally only have supported `"DIDComm v1"`, but as of late also are claiming `DIDComm v2`-support.
+The experiment was conducted to better understand how `didcomm-rs` - which is a novel implementation of the `DIDComm v2`-spec hosted by DIF - could interoperate with existing `Aries`-hosted implementations - which tradiationally have been `"DIDComm v1"`-implementations, but should now support `DIDComm v2` as well.